-Kimball Cassady was announced as Birmingham-Southern's Head Softball Coach on June 1, 2010, and enters her sixth season at the helm of the program in 2016.
-She holds an impressive 150-64-1 career record.
+Kimball Cassady was announced as Birmingham-Southern's head softball coach on June 1, 2010, and enters her seventh season at the helm of the program in 2016.
+She holds an impressive 183-74-1 career record.

-Cassady led BSC to a 32-8-1 record in 2015, the second 30-win season of her tenure, and the Panthers advanced to the finals of the Southern Athletic Association Championship.
+Cassady led BSC to a 32-8-1 record in 2015, the second 30-win season of her tenure, and the Panthers advanced to the finals of the SAA championship.
 Freshman Micaela Beck was named NFCA All-America, becoming Cassady's second All-American, and Beck and seniors Taylor Bassett and Alyssa Statham were also named NFCA All-Region.
-In addition, Beck was named the SAA Newcomer of the Year, sophomore Taylor Harkins repeated as the SAA Pitcher of the Year, and seven Panthers earned All-Conference nods.
+In addition, Beck was named the SAA Newcomer of the Year, Harkins repeated as the SAA Pitcher of the Year, and seven Panthers earned all-conference nods.

 In her fourth year at the helm of the program in 2014, Cassady guided the Panthers to the SAA title, her second conference title in four seasons on the Hilltop after winning the Southern Collegiate Athletic Conference crown in 2012.

-To win the 2014 championship, BSC put together an astounding performance in the double-elimination tournament, winning five straight elmination games, including four in one day, to win the crown.
+To win the 2014 championship, BSC put together an astounding performance in the double-elimination tournament, winning five straight elimination games, including four in one day, to win the crown.
 BSC went 29-18 with a 19-5 mark in SAA action.
-Harkins, a freshman, was voted Pitcher of the Year by the league's head coaches, and eight players earned All-Conference honors.
+Harkins, a freshman, was voted pitcher of the year by the league's head coaches, and eight players earned all-conference honors.

 Prior to that in 2013, Cassady's squad went 28-18, falling in the SAA title game to Millsaps.
-Sophomore Taylor Bassett was named SAA Player of the Year and NFCA First-Team All-Region and Third-Team All-America, and five of Cassady's player picked up All-SAA nods that season.
+Bassett was named SAA Player of the Year and NFCA First-Team All-Region and Third-Team All-America, and five of Cassady's players picked up All-SAA nods that season.

-In 2012, Cassady and her Panthers won the SCAC title and Cassady was named SCAC Co-Coach of the Year.
+In 2012, Cassady and her Panthers won the SCAC title and she was named SCAC Co-Coach of the Year.
 The Panthers were an impressive 36-11 overall with a berth to the NCAA Championship.
 BSC went 2-2 at the UT Tyler Regional, including a win against No. 13 Redlands.
-In addition to the Coach of the Year honor, senior Ashley Bice was voted Tri-Player of the Year, freshman Bethany Fronk was voted Pitcher of the Year, and four Panthers were tabbed as All-Conference players.
+In addition to the coach of the year honor, senior Ashley Bice was voted tri-player of the year, freshman Bethany Fronk was voted pitcher of the year, and four Panthers were tabbed to all-conference teams.

-Cassady made a splash in her debut season as Head Coach, guiding the team to the 2011 SCAC East Region title with only 10 players on the roster.
+Cassady made a splash in her debut season as head coach, guiding the team to the 2011 SCAC East Region title with only 10 players on the roster.
 The Panthers went 25-9 overall and 13-3 against conference opponents.
-Five of Cassady's players earned All-Conference honors, as Ashley Bice and Danielle Rucker were named to the SCAC First-Team, Ronni Ferris and Brittany Berkopec were named Second-Team, and Chelsea Fernandez was Honorable Mention.
+Five of Cassady's players earned all-conference honors, as Bice and Danielle Rucker were named to the SCAC First Team, Ronni Ferris and Brittany Berkopec were named second-team, and Chelsea Fernandez was honorable mention.
 Ferris was also named 2011 BSC Co-Female Athlete of the Year.

-No stranger to Panther Softball, Cassady served as assistant on Tyra Perry's staff from 2002-2004.
+No stranger to Panther softball, Cassady served as assistant on Tyra Perry's staff from 2002-04.
 As an assistant on BSC's first softball team she helped build the Panthers into the strong program they are today.
 'Southern won 68 games in those first three seasons including a 6-6 Big South record in 2004.